 Club activities are centered on weekly meetings, held on a Tuesday evening between late September and April at the Community Education Centre, Allander Road, Milngavie G62 8PN.
 Meetings begin at 7.30 PM and last for about 2 hours.
 The annual membership subscription is £40, which is tremendous value for money in comparison with any professional photographic organisation.
 For enquires about membership please e-mail the club secretary.

-Within the past few years the club enlargers were donated to an educational institution so that all activities have become entirely digital.
-Currently there are over 70 members and a waiting list to join.
+Within the past few years, the club enlargers were donated to an educational institution so that all activities have become entirely digital.
+Currently, there are 65 members and a waiting list to join.
 The members elect a committee at the AGM and the club is operated by a formal constitution.
 Although the membership is a predominately male there are active and talented female members.
 The youngest member is in his early twenties and the oldest is probably in his eighties.
 Members come from all walks of life.
-By occupation many are retired although others have demanding work lives.
+By occupation, many are retired although others have demanding work lives.